williamteoh1976/Localization/Learn/LearningPaths-zh-cn.md

 Modules:
 - Prepare data for migration to Dynamics 365 for Finance and Operations
 - Work with data management in Dynamics 365 for Finance and Operations
-- Perform user acceptance testing (UAT) in Dynamics 365 for Finance and Operations
+- Perform user acceptance testing Finance and Operations
 - Prepare to go-live with Dynamics 365 for Finance and Operations

 ## [Configure and use discrete manufacturing in Dynamics 365 for Finance and Operations](https://docs.microsoft.com/zh-cn/learn/paths/configure-and-use-discrete-manufacturing-in-d365-finance-ops)
-#### 学习路径 - 9 小时 3 分钟 - 模块数：6 个
+#### 学习路径 - 9 小时 8 分钟 - 模块数：6 个
 If a company only produces simple products, production can be scheduled manually with the correct bill of materials (BOM) parts arriving on the production floor, at the correct time, and at the proper resource.
 As a functional consultant for manufacturing, you need to know how to configure Dynamics 365 for Finance and Operations for discrete manufacturing, so your customer can perform and control the production lifecycle.

 Modules: